 Disclosure: As a brand ambassador for Dremel and a #DremelMaker, I was provided with the Dremel Ultra-Saw to use for a project and product review.
 I was also compensated for my time, but I was not told what to write or what project to complete.
 All opinions and ideas are mine.
 As always, I am very particular about the tools and products I chose to work with and will always let you know the details of my involvement with a brand.

 Psst.
 It’s my birthday today!
-Don’t forget to view my birthday wishlist selected from Joss & Main tomorrow night.
-These are only a few of the goodies I want:
+These are only a few of the goodies I want from Joss & Main: